NietThijmen/Uptime-Monitor/README.md

 - Incident Management (View incidents that have occurred)
 - Server Monitoring (Check server statistics like CPU, RAM, Disk, more info below)

-## Planned Features
-- DNS Monitoring (Check if the DNS records are valid and check if they ever change for security reasons)
-- Rule builder for incidents (E.G. If SSL expires in 3 days then make incident end)
 ## Installation
 ### Web server
 1. Make sure you have a system ready to run a laravel Application (for example a LAMP stack)